 This is pure madness but it’s interesting.
-When you think of Nintendo you think of quality, you think of a managed experience.
+When you think of Nintendo you think of an obsession for details, you think of a managed experience.
 You think of the Nintendo Seal of Quality.
 All the bugs plaguing both Heroes of Might & Magic games show that the Game Boy Color in its last two years was not getting a lot of intense scrutiny.
-Nintendo did not have to fear its reputation on buggy games and small game developers and publishers were shielded from customer retaliation by lax reviews.
+Nintendo held a monopoly on portable systems so did not have to fear its reputation on buggy games.
+At the same time, small game developers and publishers were shielded from intense scrutiny of their products by lax reviews.

 An Aside on Game Reviews

 I feel like I need to talk about contemporary game reviews because I’ve just mentioned them.
 For example, here is a quote on the difficulty of Heroes of Might & Magic II from gamevortex.com, an old website that covered GBC back in 2000: